ZainubDarsot/BIMM143_git/README.md

 # BIMM143_git
-My classwork for F23 in BIMM 143 at UCSD
+My classwork for F23 in BIMM 143 at UC San Diego.